vivid-inc/ash-ra-template/ash-ra-template/README.md

 ```
 Passed as a string, the rendered output is a byte-perfect mirror of its input:
 ```
-We are but stow-aways aboard a drifting ship, forsaken to the caprices of the wind and currents.
+We are but stowaways aboard a drifting ship, forsaken to the caprices of the wind and currents.
 ```